Long County Vehicle Impound Guide

 Facing financial hardship after a DUI arrest is common.
 Here are some options to consider if you're struggling to afford the impound fees:

-- Payment plans (some lots offer this): Some impound lots may offer payment plans.
+- Ask the impound lot if a payment plan is available: Some impound lots may offer payment plans.
 Contact the specific lot to inquire about this possibility.

 After Retrieval